 As part of our environmental commitment, Perenco Colombia has implemented reforestation projects for over 15 years in a bid to protect hydrographic basins.
 In the Casanare region nearly 100,000 trees have been planted on an area covering more than 98 hectares.

-In Guatemala, Perenco has created tree nurseries in order to reforest local communities near our operating areas and to maintain the Tikal natural park.
-Perenco has presented more than two million trees since 2010.
+In Guatemala, Perenco has created tree nurseries in order to reforest local lands near our operating areas and to maintain the Tikal natural park.
+Thus, Perenco has contributed to more than two million planted trees since 2010.

 Converting Offshores Platforms into Artificial Reefs